 Directions for Use

-It's important to take AMITIZA as prescribed, and for as long as your healthcare provider recommends—NOT just when you have symptoms.
+AMITIZA needs to be taken twice a day or as prescribed by your healthcare provider, and for as long as they recommend.
 You and your doctor should regularly assess the need for continued therapy.

 When you fill your prescription, you'll see it comes with accompanying information.
 Be sure to read this information carefully before you start taking AMITIZA.
 Then, each time you get more AMITIZA, read the accompanying information because there may be important new information on safety or other factors.